philipseo/js-kit/README.md

 # js-kit
-A comprehensive kit of JavaScript modules for empowering individual coding projects.
+A collection of JavaScript code snippets and modules for enhancing personal coding projects.